-Dubbo Drug and Alcohol Rehabilitation Centre
+Dubbo Alcohol and other Drug Rehabilitation Centre

 Dubbo Regional Council is committed to establishing a 15-bed rehabilitation facility, and an eight-bed withdrawal and detoxification facility in the Dubbo Regional Council Local Government Area.